 The Ph.D. in Psychology at the University of New Mexico enjoys a strong reputation nationally.
-The Clinical Psychology training program is accredited by the American Psychological Association (APA), and is now a member of the Academy of Psychological Clinical Science.
+The Clinical Psychology program is accredited by the American Psychological Association (APA), and is a member of the Academy of Psychological Clinical Science.
 The goals of the Ph.D. in Psychology are to facilitate the development of independent and productive researchers and scholars who have a depth of knowledge in their fields of specialization, a breadth of knowledge in the general field of psychology and its historical developments, and the highest ethical and professional standards.

-Training in all areas shares a commitment to the development of research competence as well as technical/professional expertise.
+Graduate education in all areas shares a commitment to the development of research competence as well as technical/professional expertise.
 Clinical training, for example, is based on a clinical science model.
 The Ph.D. in Psychology is designed so that at the conclusion of the graduate program, each student will be prepared with a broad range of skills enabling him or her to enter careers including: (1) faculty positions at a university or college, including teaching at both undergraduate and graduate levels, and designing and conducting independent research in a specialty area; (2) research positions with government, industry, or public organizations; (3) positions involving consulting or the delivery of psychological services in contexts such as clinics, schools, agencies, communities, hospitals, and industrial and health care settings.

-The Department of Psychology is committed to an affirmative action program that recruits and trains men and women from diverse ethnic and cultural backgrounds.
-We also are able and eager to accommodate the special training needs of students with disabilities.
+The Department of Psychology is committed to an affirmative action program that recruits and trains individuals from diverse ethnic and cultural backgrounds.
+We also are able and eager to accommodate the academic needs of students with disabilities.

-In our admissions procedures we give special consideration to each applicant's undergraduate coursework preparation for our Ph.D. program.
-Nevertheless, if you have not had a strong background in any of the prominent areas in psychology, you should talk with your faculty mentor or with the relevant course instructor(s).
-With special advance arrangements, it is possible first to take background or remedial coursework in order to strengthen preparation for our graduate courses.
+In our admissions procedures we give careful consideration to each applicant's undergraduate coursework preparation for our Ph.D. program.
+Nevertheless, if you are concerned that you may not have the requisite background for a particular course we encourage you to discuss your concerns with your faculty mentor or with the relevant course instructor(s).
+With special advance arrangements it is possible to take background or remedial coursework in order to strengthen preparation for our graduate courses.

 As a graduate student, you were carefully selected from a large group of excellent applicants.
-We only admit highly qualified students, and we intentionally choose individuals whose interests fit well with the types of training that we offer.
+We only admit highly qualified students, and we intentionally choose individuals whose interests fit well with the expertise and research interests of the faculty.
 We intend for you to receive your Ph.D. and to offer you whatever support we can toward the completion of your degree.
-We want your training years to be memorable, productive, and enjoyable - a time of exciting growth and discovery.
+We want your graduate school years to be memorable, productive, and enjoyable - a time of exciting growth and discovery.
 Welcome!

-Jane Ellen Smith, Ph.D.
-Professor and Chair Psychology Department Department of Psychology-Guidelines for Graduate Students
+Derek A. Hamilton, Ph.D.
+Professor and Chair Psychology Department